 Once you have some coin in your wallet, you’re ready to go.
 You can buy or sell using the currency, or you can just hold onto your bitcoins as an investment.
 If you want to use your money outside of the Bitcoin economy, you’ll need to use an exchange to convert back to a traditional currency.

-There are a lot of places to use Bitcoin, but most of them are online.
-You can see a partial list here and you can also keep your eyes peeled for local businesses that accept Bitcoin.
+There are a lot of places to use Bitcoin, but most of them are online and you can also keep your eyes peeled for local businesses that accept Bitcoin.
 Using bitcoins for everyday spending is probably easiest if you live in a large city.

 Why Do People Use Bitcoin?